-Jelly rolls can make it so easy to quickly finish a quilt top.
+Jelly rolls can make it so easy to quickly finish a quilt top, but how many jelly rolls to make a quilt?
 Jelly roll fabric strips are 2 1/2″ wide by the width of the fabric, making it pretty nice when it comes to sewing straight lines.

 A jelly roll quilt using the strip set or long strip can come in many sizes – twin, lap, queen, king, giving you a great variety of finished quilt top sizes.
 Perfect for beginner quilters, using jelly roll strips makes it a great place to start and learn quilting.